Acquiring New Customers Can Be Expensive

 Train your employees.
 Focus on delivering great customer service.
 Remember your customers' names.
 These details go a long way.

 There is a great field of study known as customer experience (CX).
 It's a complex field of study, but the basic principles are easy to grasp.
 Make sure your website is easy-to-use and not buggy.
 Make sure customers are able to easily get a hold of your staff if they have a problem.

 3. Tell a cohesive brand story.

 If customers don't remember who you are, they will not return to buy more.
 That's where branding becomes incredibly important.
-In the words of RetailNext, "all buyers want to purchase from brands that share their core values and world views."
+All buyers want to purchase from brands that share their core values and world views.
 Work hard on content that tells the story of your brand in a memorable way to help create a lasting impression in your customer’s heads.

 4. Engage in content marketing to keep customers coming back.

 Content marketing is a well-known way to acquire first-time customers.
 You can create content in the form of blog posts, videos, podcasts, or social media posts.
 This is because content marketing provides an effective way to brand your business, which itself is beneficial to customer retention.
 It also provides value to your existing customers, particularly the ones who already know about your brand.